 Benefits of Olive Oil for Blood Glucose

 1. Oleic acid in olive oil promotes glucose transport into cells – this is one of the mechanisms that has been proposed to help with better blood glucose regulation.
-Being that as a diabetic insulin resistance is an issue, this mechanism is very beneficial, because it’s the cells that are insulin resistant and olive oil may help improve their response.
+Insulin resistance is also an issue in diabetes, so this mechanism is very beneficial, because it’s the cells that are insulin resistant and olive oil may help improve their response.

 These are fairly big differences, wouldn't you agree?